fairlearn/fairlearn-proposals/api/Updated-Metrics.md

 ## Conditional (or Segmented) Metrics

-For our purposes, Conditional Metrics (alternatively known as Segmented Metrics) do not return single values when aggregation is requested in a call to `differences()` or `ratios()` but instead provide one result for each unique value of the specified condition feature(s).
+For our purposes, Conditional Metrics (alternatively known as Segmented Metrics) are specified separately from the sensitive features, since for users, they add columns to the result.
+Mathematically, they behave like additional sensitive features.

 ### Existing Syntax